 How to block YouTube ads and get to your videos faster

 Remember the good old days when YouTube only ran a single ad now and then?
 Those days are unfortunately behind us, and the platform runs more ads than we care to count.
 The ad revenue is essential to creators, but pre-, mid-, and post-roll ads can feel like too much on a five-minute video.
 Here’s how to block YouTube ads and get on with your video.

 Some of these methods may work better than others, and YouTube will often do whatever it can to get its ad revenue.
 If you find that one method doesn’t work, it may be time to try another.

 How to block YouTube ads:

 Use the URL trick to block YouTube ads

 One of the easiest ways to get rid of those pesky YouTube ads can be done with a single keystroke.
-That’s right, you just have to add one character to the URL.
-We tested this method to good success when we originally wrote this article, though it doesn’t seem to work every time in 2021.
+That’s right, you have to add one character to the URL.
+We tested this method to success when we originally wrote this article, though it doesn’t seem to work every time in 2021.
 Here’s what to do if you want to get rid of those ads:

 - Open YouTube in your browser of choice.

-- Find a video that you want to watch, the URL should look something like this: https://www.youtube.com/watch?v=IsnYvQyl6CU
+- Find a video that you want to watch, and the URL should look something like this:

 At least, these are the steps to follow when the trick does work.
-Google has no doubt come up with a patch to eliminate our little loophole, so keep reading for other tricks.
+Google has undoubtedly come up with a patch to eliminate our little loophole, so keep reading for other tricks.